An Archetale in the Assembling Terrania Cycle

 “And every time we are, we will gain bright facets of ourselves as reflected anew in awakening corporeal minds.”

-Now, all this time a cooling planet had been preparing herself, under the aegis of the Powers, to host life.
+While the Powers conversed, a cooling planet had been preparing herself, under their aegis, to host life.

 Had she described herself, she would have said something like this:

 I am Earth.
 As one of the youngest children of the Powers, I circle a yellow star, warmed by it even as I cool.
 White clouds form my turban; blue oceans, my gown; brown soil, my skin; tall mountains, my many wrinkles.

 I am circled in turn by Luna, my reflective daughter of a violent past.
 Although she has withdrawn from me a little, we rotate together through a starry void.
 Looking upward, I see her silvery phases contrast pleasantly with the steady yellow light of the mighty Sun.

 Our solar family floats within a bubble of stellar gas drifting through one curved arm of an immense spiral of light.
 All of it ensouled, even the dark swirls and scaffolds giving shape to space itself.
 Ensouled, yet diffuse, unaware of particularity.

 That is where I come in.